* German economic experts urge new debt restructuring

 "We need a restructuring of Greek debt.
 That would helpGreece best," he said.

 German Chancellor Angela Merkel, who was greeted with angryprotests on Tuesday on her first visit to Greece since the debtcrisis erupted, opposes any further restructuring, at leastuntil after Germans vote next September.

-Her visit came as the Greek government is locked in talkswith its "troika" of international lenders on more austeritymeasures to secure a next tranche of loans worth 31.5 billioneuros.
-Without further aid, Athens says it will run out of moneyby the end of next month.
+Her visit came with the Greek government locked in talkswith its "troika" of international lenders on more austeritymeasures to secure a next tranche of loans worth just over 31billion euros.
+Without further aid, Athens says it will run outof money by the end of next month.

 Data released by the finance ministry showed Greece hadnarrowed its central government budget deficit by 37 percent inthe first nine months of the year.

 But the figures did not include spending on localmunicipalities and social security - the areas of most concernfor the troika, which comprises the IMF, the European Union'sexecutive Commission and the European Central Bank.

 Even after steep tax hikes, net government revenue stagnatedat 36.7 billion euros, 1.3 billion euros short of an interimtarget set under the bailout plan.

 Private businesses say the tax hikes are suffocating them.Coca Cola Hellenic had complained about the tax measures.

 Its Greek operations, which account for five percent of itsbottling business, will be unaffected, but the move was bad newsfor a nation struggling to compete inside the euro zone.